 The Group hedges part of the currency translation risk of the net investment in certain foreign operations using cross currency borrowings.
-At 31 December 2017 the aggregated principal of these currency borrowings was £nil (2016: £135 million).
-In 2017, an ineffectiveness loss of £4 million before tax and £3 million after tax (2016: ineffectiveness loss of £3 million before tax and £2 million after tax) was recognised in the income statement arising from net investment hedges.
+At 31 December 2017 the aggregate principal of these currency borrowings was £nil (2016: £135 million).
+In 2017, an ineffectiveness loss of £4 million before tax and £3 million after tax (2016: £3 million gain before tax and £2 million after tax) was recognised in the income statement arising from net investment hedges.